Dougy140/Prediciting-diabetes-using-keras/README.md

 # Predicting diabetes using keras
-My first neural network to predict diabetes status
+My first keras trial, I used keras to predict diabetes on pima dataset